 Understand what makes YOU operate best and be unapologetic for it.
 I am NOT saying that you should never do anything you don’t enjoy.

 I AM saying that everyone is unique and if you’re busy pretending to be/like/do what somebody else does then you are going to waste your life and most likely be miserable doing it.

 Don’t waste your time trying to be somebody else.

 4. Revamp how you do food.

 Food takes a ton of time- especially if you have a family.
-I’m not sure how it happens but you can go from being single and never cooking to camp cook in the span of “I do.”
-It’s crazy.
+I’m not sure how it happens but you can go from being a single-bagel-eating soul to camp cook in the span of “I do.”

 Before I got married, I never remember cooking.
 I’m not even sure what I ate because I hardly ever grocery shopped.

-It must have been copious amounts of coffee and cold cereal because I did not spend hardly any time in a grocery store or kitchen at that point in my life.
+It must have been copious amounts of coffee and cold cereal because I did not spend time in a grocery store or kitchen at that point in my life.